UCSD-Optics-Maze-Educational-Games/PolarizedPatterns/README.md

-# Polarization Puzzle
+# Polarized Patterns

 ## Purpose & Educational Goals

-The Polarization Puzzle is an interactive educational game designed to teach people fundamental concepts in optics, specifically **light polarization phenomena**.
+**Polarized Patterns** is an interactive educational game designed to teach people fundamental concepts in optics, specifically **light polarization phenomena**.
 By combining hands-on filter manipulation with riddle-solving challenges, this game makes abstract optical physics concepts tangible and engaging.

 Students learn about:
 - Light polarization and polarizing filters